 Max Input Vars

 If you want to ensure extra security on your site through the use of headers, many are already added by default.
-If the header you’d like is not enabled automatically, they can be requested by reaching out to WP Engine Support.
+If the header you’d like is not enabled automatically, they can be added through the Web Rules page in your User Portal.

 add_header Strict-Transport-Security "max-age=63072000; includeSubDomains; preload";

-If there is an error with the verification, make sure that no domain-level redirects are set in the User Portal.
+- If there is an error with the verification on this service, make sure that no domain-level redirects are set in the User Portal.
 For example, non-www to www or vice versa.
 Any redirects from the root domain must be removed completely.

 Misc Security Headers

-The following security headers can also be added by request to Nginx by WP Engine Support.
+The following security headers can also be added through the Web Rules page of the User Portal.
 We’ve included examples of the most common header options, but many can be modified to suit your specific needs.